 - Draw up a set of by-laws and draft a constitution.
-Sample By-Laws
+By-Law Template

 - If your club plans to incorporate, please contact your Secretary of State.
 To file for your non-profit agricultural organization status with the Internal Revenue Service, ask for a Federal ID # under Section 501(c)(5) to the IRS.

 Regional Club Application Checklist

 After you have held your organizational meeting, submit a completed application for Regional Club affiliation to the Association.